haraldar/Useful-Scripts/README.md

 #### What is it.

-This bash-script is designed to just flood, respectfully, your home network with different pings and collecting all responding hosts, therefore returning all the live hosts.
+This bash-script is designed to flood a (home) network with different nmap pings and collecting all responding hosts.

 #### Why is it.